B2. Operations

 Recycled Items

-At home, the student can represent a number using recyclable items such as bread bag clips, pop can tabs, small rocks, etc. arranged in equal rows and columns and describe the arrays the student made.
+At home, the student can represent a number using recyclable items such as bread bag clips, pop can tabs, small rocks, etc. arranged in equal rows and columns and describe the arrays they made.